-By Michael S. Hopkins and Christian G. Spesia
+By Christian G. Spesia

 Inherent in condemnation cases is the need to prove the fair market value of the property being taken.
 This is usually accomplished in the reports of licensed real estate appraisers through the use of “comparable sales,” or rather the sale of properties that are similar enough the property being condemned to show a reliable measure of value.
 It makes senses.
 If you want to know what an apple is worth, compare it to the sale of another apple of similar size, ripeness, and variety.
 Apple to apple, so to speak.
 But what if a defendant’s appraiser scares up a comparable sale that is grossly disproportionate to what local land values are, making it the equivalent of valuing an apple at the price of an orchard?